 Even if the air feels dry, there is water in the air.
-Hot air keeps more moisture than cold.
+Hot air can hold more moisture than cold.
 This means that the temperature at the cold surface means that the moisture present in the "dry" air can be precipitated on pipes that usually have a temperature below 10 ° C. It is the temperature of the pipes that make up the dew point and it is the one who controls the relative humidity level that must be kept in the space.

-What is needed is a controlled humidity level below 60% relative humidity (RH) to avoid corrosion and mould, but also to reduce bacterial growth.
+The relative humidity level needs to be held below 55% (RH) to avoid corrosion and mold, but also to reduce bacterial growth.
 This requires a controlled relative humidity at the temperatures that can cause condensation on the cold surfaces - not in the air otherwise.
 See the Mollier chart where the curve for condensation (saturation) is indicated as 100% RH at different temperatures.